 Frequently Asked Questions

-Who qualifies for the Honors in Communication Studies program?
+Who qualifies for the Honors program?

 Students with a strong academic record, genuine intellectual curiosity, and the self-discipline and commitment to undertake a sustained research project should consider this program.
 The minimum GPA for participation is 3.75, although, on the strong recommendation of a faculty member, a student whose GPA is slightly lower may be accepted.